 grid reference TM 434 850

-UPDATE: AS OF 02/05/23 BORDER BUS 522 EXTENDED TO BECCLES - MON-FRI ONLY.
+Now back under management of owner and reopened 16th April 2025.
+Three of the Six hand pumps are in use with scope for more at busy times.
 Situated in a tiny village on the edge of Sotterley Park, this inn dates back to the 16th Century.
 The original arched doors and carved fox heads have been retained.
 The interior comprises a bar with comfortable seating leading to a conservatory and a separate restaurant area.
 Outside, a patio and small garden are popular in summer months.
-Beer festivals are held twice yearly: one over Father's Day weekend and the other close to Halloween.
-Live music each Friday evening.
-The pub has several clubs for locals including a Real Ale club with regular brewery presentations and a book club.
+Border Bus 522 now goes through Shadingfield, but Mon-Fri only.

 Generally referred to as being in Shadingfield (and indeed the signage says "Shadingfield Fox"), the Fox is actually just inside Willingham St Mary.
 Past boundary changes may have caused this confusion.